TimTerwijn/web-app-from-scratch-1920/README.md

 Download the zip, install live server plugin and open index.html with live server.

 ## Roadmap
-* ~~Search for a monster from the osrsbox.com api~~
+* ~~Search for a monster from the osrsbox.com api.~~
-* Visit monster detail page with routes and states
+* Visit monster detail page with routes and states.
-* Improve code with promises
+* Improve code with promises.
-* Add map, filter and reduce functions
+* Add map, filter and reduce functions.
+* Make use of a Template engine.
+* Improve MonsterMap algorithm.
+* Add local storage support.
 * Enter own stats.
 * Calculate monster and player accuracies.

 <!-- How about a license here? 📜 (or is it a licence?) 🤷 -->
 ## license